mscarey/legislice/docs/guides/downloading.rst

 Legislice is a utility for downloading the text of statutes and constitutional provisions, and then creating computable objects representing passages from those provisions.
-This guide will show you how to get started.
+This guide will show how to get started.

 Legislice depends on the `AuthoritySpoke